AusClimateService/data-code-group/data_roadmap.md

 that describes the documentation requirements for a dataset to be part of the NCI Reference Climate Dataset Collection.

-### Post processed data
+### Processed data

 **Description**:
 While it isn't always necessary to store and share processed data (because if you make the code and raw/original data available the processed data can be recreated), it many cases it can be useful.
 Examples of shared processed data might be simple manipulations of authoritative datasets to achieve a desired grid resolution, temporal frequency or file format, through to more complex processing to calculate a statistical quantity or climate diagnostic.